c3g/GenPipes_Docs/docs/source/deploy/access_gp_pre_installed.rst

 Accessing GenPipes on DRAC Servers
 ===================================

-This document will provide information on how to get started with using GenPipes pre-installed on `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_ (formerly Compute Canada) servers.
+This document explains how to get started with using GenPipes tht is pre-installed on the `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_, formerly Compute Canada, servers.

 .. _get_ccdb_account: